roytang/blog/content/posts/2008/10/gpt-taipei-i-top8.md

   </div>
 </div>

-I didn&#8217;t get too much removal &#8211; I was cut off from red on the left side and from black on the right, so I think I got a pretty mediocre draft.
+I didn&'t get too much removal &#8211; I was cut off from red on the left side and from black on the right, so I think I got a pretty mediocre draft.
 Cruel Ultimatum was pretty much my only bomb.

 **